Tyler Stephenson Preview, Player Props: Reds vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in the league.

-- The Blue Jays have the first-ranked team ERA across all league pitching staffs (3.71).
+- The Blue Jays have a 3.70 team ERA that is No. 1 among all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 148 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs allowed (149 total, 1.2 per game).

+- Ryu (1-1 with a 2.57 ERA and eight strikeouts in 14 2/3 innings pitched) gets the start for the Blue Jays, his fourth of the season.

-- His most recent time out was on Saturday against the Chicago Cubs, when the righty tossed six innings, surrendering four earned runs while giving up four hits.
+- The left-hander's last time out was on Sunday against the Chicago Cubs, when he went five innings, surrendering no earned runs while allowing two hits.

+- The 36-year-old has a 2.57 ERA and 5.1 strikeouts per nine innings in three games this season, while allowing a batting average of .220 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.